PoisotLab/ms_metaweb_transfer/manuscript.md

 reconciliation steps as outlined below.

-The European metaweb represents the knowledge we want to learn and transfer; the phylogenetic similarity of mammals here represents the support for transfer.
+The European metaweb represents the knowledge we want to learn and transfer; the phylogenetic similarity of mammals here represents the information for transfer.
 We used the mammalian consensus supertree by @Upham2019InfMam, for which all approximatively 6000 names have been similarly matched to their GBIF valid names.
 This step allows us to place each node of the mammalian European metaweb in the phylogeny.